beeware/briefcase/docs/background/success.rst

 Want to see examples of Briefcase in use?
 Here's some:

-* `Wunjo <https://wunjo.online/>`_ is a suite of tools for edit and generation video, image and audio for designers, creators, photographers with ,ore 50+ neural networks inside.
-It uses Briefcase to prepare Windows, Linux and Web (whl package) builds.
+* `Wunjo <https://wunjo.online/>`_ is a suite of tools for editing and generating video, images, and audio for designers, creators, and photographers, with more than 50 neural networks inside.
+It uses Briefcase to prepare builds for Windows, Linux, and Web (whl package).

 * `Travel Tips <https://apps.apple.com/au/app/travel-tips/id1336372310>`_ is
   an app in the iOS App Store that was packaged for distribution using